tomato-stats/2023-Fall-CS284a-Project/README.md

 # Information on the two-tier models:

-This is a Quarto Markdown document that contains both R and Python code.
+The TwoTierCode is a Quarto Markdown document that contains both R and Python code.
 Each chunk in the document can be run in an RStudio IDE as long as the necessary libraries are installed.
 You'll need to have the `reticulate` library in R in order to specify the Python virtual environment you need to run the code.
 You can see which virtual environments you have to use in R using the code:
 ```
 library(reticulate)